Skip to main content

 print(f"Generated message: {message.content}")

 New in version 2.9.0 FastMCP automatically serializes complex arguments to JSON strings as required by the MCP specification.
-This allows you to pass typed objects directly:
+You can pass typed objects directly:

 from dataclasses import dataclass